dhellmann/pymotw-3/source/atexit/index.rst

 .. module:: atexit
     :synopsis: Register shutdown callbacks

-:Purpose: Register function(s) to be called when a program is closing down.

 The :mod:`atexit` module provides an interface to register functions to be called when a program closes down normally.